endurantgames/cosmiclegends/src/classes/paragon.md

 At the start of Volume 4, choose an ability from this list or any previous list.

 :::::: {.ability-list .v4 }::::::::::
+Faster than a Speeding Bullet

+:   You can act and react at speeds that defy understanding.

+    [Speedster]{.crossover}
+    You have a variant of the Speedster Class's __Ignore The Laws of Physics__ Prime Ability: *Bend the Laws of Physics.*

+    Your speed lets you bend the standard laws of Newtonian physics -- you can ignore the effects of inertia and start, stop, or turn on dime, instantly; you don't suffer any negative effects from moving at excessive speed, such as wind burn, and you're able to breathe normally -- as well as ignoring relativistic effects from moving near the speed of light.

+    Instead of choosing a Paragon Class Ability of Volume 3 or higher, you can choose a Speedster Class Ability of the same or lower Volume. *Anything's a Surface (1st)*, *Break the Time Barrier (1st)*, *Vibrate Through Walls (1st)*, *Burst of Speed (2nd)*, *Evacuate the Bystanders (3rd)*, *Human Whirlwind (3rd)*, *Untouchable (4th)*, and *Instant Power Recovery (4th)* are among the most applicable Speedster Class Abilities to consider.

 Strange Visitor from Another Planet

 :   You aren't from Earth, but are instead from another planet